-A simple guide to coffee taste notes and the variables that dictate them
+A simple guide to coffee tasting notes and the variables that dictate them

 What are Coffee tasting notes,